ShadiSec/Cloudflare-Tunnel/README.md

 **On the Configuration Page:**

-1. Select the operating system your service is running on. (e.g. Debian)
+1. Select the operating system your service is running on (e.g. Debian).

 ![Screenshot 2025-09-23 190739.png](Screenshot_2025-09-23_190739.png)

 1. Open a terminal on the device with the service.
 2. Run the first set of commands on the configuration page within your terminal.
 This installs Cloudflared on your device.
-3. Once complete, run the second command provided, this will run the tunnel and install a service or automatically run the tunnel every time your machine is rebooted.
+3. Once complete, run the second command provided, this will run the tunnel and install a service to automatically run the tunnel every time your machine is rebooted.
 4. If everything ran smoothly, you should now be able to click “Next” to connect your domain to your device.

 **Route Tunnel Page:**

-1. On this page, select the domain your domain.
+1. On this page, select your domain.
-2. You can also add a subdomain (recommended if you have a specific service you need to connect to e.g. n8n, Portainer, Plex, etc.)
+2. You can also add a subdomain (recommended if you have a specific service you need to connect to e.g. n8n, Portainer, Plex, etc.).
-3. Select the type of traffic either http or https (HTTPS requires your domain to have an SSL certificate which can also be obtained through Cloudflare)
+3. Select the type of traffic either http or https (HTTPS requires your domain to have an SSL certificate which can also be obtained through Cloudflare).
     1. **Important Note:** You can select HTTP here even if your public site uses HTTPS.
 Cloudflare handles the public-facing HTTPS encryption for you.
 This setting only determines how the tunnel connects to your local service on your private network, which is typically HTTP.
-4. Type the private IP address of the device running Cloudflared and include the port of the service. (e.g. **192.168.4.114:5678** OR **localhost:5678**)
+4. Type the private IP address of the device running Cloudflared and include the port of the service. (e.g. **192.168.4.114:5678** OR **localhost:5678**).

 ![image.png](image.png)